 - Travel Tip: The French Quarter is FULL of history, stories, legends, and secrets, and knowing those stories will deeply enhance your trip.
 So, we highly recommend taking a 2- hour walking tour with a local who can tell you all of the interesting legends and history of the French Quarter!

 We recommend spending some time wandering around the French Quarter taking it all in – and we have more tips for what to see later on in this itinerary – but we highly encourage you to hit up some of the most uniquely New Orleans attractions in the French Quarter.
 Namely, 3 very weird museums.

-- The Voodoo Museum: Knowing nothing whatsoever about Voodoo, most of the stuff on display here mostly went over our heads.
-But if you’ve already read up on the Voodoo religion, Madame Leveau, and have a basic understanding of what a Gris-Gris is, this tiny 2-room “museum” (think less, like, art gallery, more like, someone’s house that’s obsessed with Voodoo) would probably be really interesting.
-At any rate, it’s very unique, very New Orleans, and it only costs $7!
+- The Voodoo Museum: Knowing nothing whatsoever about Voodoo, most of the stuff on display here mostly went over our heads on our first visit.
+But after taking this excellent Voodoo Tour we were familiar with the Voodoo religion, Madame Leveau, and had a basic understanding of what a Gris-Gris is – and this tiny 2-room “museum” (think less, like, art gallery, more like, someone’s house that’s obsessed with Voodoo) was much more interesting.
+It’s very unique, very New Orleans, and it only costs $7!

 Note that this will be your only chance to visit the 3 weird museums on this itinerary, so if your curiosity is piqued, this is the day to do it!

 Once you’ve gotten your fill of weird, quirky little museums and explored a little bit of the French Quarter – don’t worry, you’ll be back again in a couple days – it’s time to head to dinner.